 What are the penalties for plagiarism, cheating, and/or collusion?

-The criteria for determining penalties for plagiarism, chating, and collusion are set out in the University Regulations in UPR AS14.
+The criteria for determining penalties for plagiarism, cheating, and collusion are set out in the University Regulations in UPR AS14.
 The University’s rules and regulations on academic misconduct are summarised in the Student Handbook and listed in full in the Academic Regulations for Undergraduate and Taught Postgraduate Programmes (UPR AS 14).
-A link to the Student Handbook is available here: www.tinyurl.com/UHCreativeArts

 All forms of assessment are covered by the regulations on plagiarism , cheating, and collusion.
 Academic offences are not limited to the writing of essays or dissertations but may occur, for example, in respect of student led seminars presentations, computer based projects, designs etc.